pacelliv/hardhat-deploy-tutorial/README.md

 Look up your verified contract in [Sourcify](https://sourcify.dev/).

-For Etherscan run the following command:
+To verify with Etherscan you're going to need an Api key, you can get one [here](https://etherscan.io/apis) for **free**.
+Now run the following command:

 ```
 yarn hardhat --network goerli etherscan-verify --api-key <api_key>
 ```

-You should see:
+You should see in your terminal:

 ```
 verifying Token (0xC8Ab607359e29fDc095fE9cf68c10E3544355338) ...